gravito-framework/gravito/docs/en/guide/i18n-guide.md

 ## 🚀 Usage in Controllers

-Gravito's Cosmos module automatically handles the locale detection.
+**Gravito Core middleware** automatically handles the locale detection.
 You just need to fetch the right strings.

 ```typescript
 import { getTranslation } from '../services/I18nService'